vuejs/v2.vuejs.org/src/v2/guide/mixins.md

 }
 ```

-For most object-based options, you can simply use the same strategy used by `methods`:
+For most object-based options, you can use the same strategy used by `methods`:

 ``` js
 var strategies = Vue.config.optionMergeStrategies